It is important to maintain or restore healthy gut flora. And when it comes to gut health, a life without bacteria is ironically not one of peace.

 These are used interchangeably but are not the same thing.
 Probiotics, the most popular of all gut health supplements, are bacteria.
 Prebiotics are non-digestible foods that foster a happy environment for beneficial bacteria to flourish.
 Foods containing insulin, such as onion, garlic, and artichoke are all prebiotics.

-For more on probiotics, their benefits, drawbacks, what to look for on the label etc, in this article, The truth about probiotics.
+You can find more on probiotics, their benefits, drawbacks, what to look for on the label etc, in this article, The truth about probiotics.

 2. Cut down on sugar and processed foods